-Q: How do you feel about donating your work to auctions?August 18, 2018
+Q: How do you feel about donating your work to auctions?Agosto 18, 2018

 A: Generally, it depends on who is doing the asking.
 If it’s an organization that has been supportive of my work, I am pleased to help with fundraising.
 If the organization and I have never connnected before, their out-of-the-blue request sometimes feels disrespectful.
 Artists invest decades, vast amounts of money, and plenty of blood, sweat, and tears to become the skilled creators that we are.
 And a New York artist’s overhead is considerable.
 I know of no artists who create their hard-fought work only to give it away.